Knox United Methodist Church

-Knox United Methodist Church is known to be the first Filipino United Methodist Church in the Philippines located along Rizal Avenue in Sta.
-Cruz, Manila.
+Knox United Methodist Church is known to be the first Filipino United Methodist Church in the Philippines located along Rizal Avenue in Santa Cruz, Manila.

 History

 The first Protestant worship service in the Philippines was held in Manila on August 28, 1898, officiated by Rev. George C. Stull, a Methodist chaplain and a member of the Montana Annual Conference.
 American and Filipino soldiers attended said service.
 In March 1899, Bishop James M. Thoburn visited Manila and organized a Methodist group into a charge affiliated with the Singapore District of the Malaysia Mission Conference.

 Early years

 Formerly known as the Knox Memorial Church, the church evolved into two worshiping congregations, the English congregation under Arthur Prautch and the Spanish congregation under Nicolas V. Zamora.

 Knox UMC was also the first permanent Methodist structure built in the Philippines.
 The Philippine government donated large parcel of land at Calle Cervantes (Rizal Avenue) in Manila where a small chapel was built, known as the Cervantes Methodist Church.
 In 1906, a large permanent church structure was built under the supervision of Reverend M.A.
 Rader, the same site where Knox UMC presently stands.
 The church was first named as "First Methodist Church", and the original cornerstone bears its name.
 It was changed to Knox Memorial Methodist Church, named after Henry Knox who spearheaded the church construction and donated $15,000.